tbohne/nesy_diag_bench/README.md

 ```

 ## Component -> UCR Dataset (`UCRArchive_2018`) Mapping

+Initially, it was planned to map each of the domain-agnostic components to one UCR dataset, i.e., to train a classifier for each UCR dataset that represents the sensor signal for the respective mapped component.
+However, since no actual trained classifiers were required for the evaluation, but only the assumption of certain known accuracy ranges, this approach was not pursued further.
+Perhaps this approach will be explored further in the future.

 |component | dataset        | model | test_data | precision | accuracy | recall | architecture | #train | #test | len    | #classes | desc                                          |
 |----------|----------------|-------|-----------|-----------|----------|--------|--------------|--------|-------|--------|----------|-----------------------------------------------|